NU-CCRG/Getting-Started/02_SetUp_bashrc.md

 * To load new software" `module load <software_name>`
 * To remove software from your environment: `module unload <software_name>`

 Many software packages on QUEST have different versions.
-You can either load the default verison (D) by typing in the base name of a software packge, or load a specific version by typings its full name. `module load matlab` vs. `module load matlab/2013b`
+You can either load the default verison (D) by typing in the base name of a software package, or load a specific version by typing its full name. `module load matlab` vs. `module load matlab/2013b`

 During active QUEST sessions, you can load and unload software as needed.
-However, there will likley be bits of software that you use repeatedly.
+However, there will likely be bits of software that you use repeatedly.
 These can be autoloaded upon login, if you set up your .bashrc environmnet to do so.

 On QUEST, your "environment" is determined by the .bashrc file in your home directory.
 Files that begin with a period "." are hidden.
 To see them use the following command: `ls -a`